March 27, 2009

 “It’s going to be a chilly, on-and-off showery scenario for Friday,” he said.

 A winter storm watch issued by the National Weather Service in Topeka went into effect Thursday night and will continue through Saturday evening in much of northeastern Kansas.

 The storm should be out of Baldwin City and the area sometime Saturday afternoon, but it could leave anywhere from 3 to 6 inches of snow on the ground, Gold said.

-The weather service says the watch affects these counties: Douglas, Shawnee, Jefferson, Franklin, Riley, Pottawatomie, Jackson, Wabaunsee, Lyon, Osage, Coffey and Anderson.
+In addition to Douglas County, the watch affects these counties: Shawnee, Jefferson, Franklin, Riley, Pottawatomie, Jackson, Wabaunsee, Lyon, Osage, Coffey and Anderson.
 In addition to Baldwin City, these cities are in the watch area: Lawrence, Manhattan, Topeka, Ottawa and Emporia.

 For areas along and south of Interstate 35, sleet or freezing rain also could fall.

 Snow amounts elsewhere in the watch area will vary, according to the weather service.
 It’s possible that up to a foot of snow could accumulate in western Kansas.

 Thursday night, the temperature fell and it will eventually start the changeover from rain to snow, Gold said.